5jt/primes/part1.md

 ## Primes to `x` – the $\pi$ function

 Our first solution is: select the prime numbers from `n X`.
-And we have a test function just written.
+With a test function already written, we can separate primes from composite numbers.

 ```q
 q)X:1000